-Make sure you use a cleaning agent that was made for use with cars.
-Household soaps like glass cleaner or dish soap are not made for cars and could strip off some of the protective wax.
-We have a wide selection of car wash soaps that are made to protect automotive exteriors.
+Make sure you use a cleaning agent that was made for use with car finishes.
+Household soaps such as dish soap are not made for cars and could strip off some of the protective wax.
+AutoZone has a wide selection of car wash soaps that are made to protect automotive exteriors, and your wax finish.

-First park your car and make sure that the body is not hot from driving or sitting in direct sunlight.
-It might be worth parking out of direct sunlight, as heat speed up the rate at which soap and water dry.
-More heat = bigger chance of unsightly waterspots or deposits.
+First, park your car and make sure that the body is not hot from driving or sitting in direct sunlight.
+You’ll need to park it out of direct sunlight, as heat speeds up the rate at which soap and water dry, leaving spots or dried soap on the car.

 Don’t let the car air dry.
 It’ll leave spots.
 Some people drive around the block to try to get a faster air dry.
 Unfortunately, this can also leave spots, like in areas that moving air cannot touch.
 While a chamois has long been the standard for car drying, they are expensive, are prone to holding dirt and contaminants and need to be cared for properly.